-Rheumatic fever causes inflammation or a swelling and irritation of tissue.
+Rheumatic fever a disease marked by inflammation of tissue.
 The heart valves, skin, joints, and nerves can all be affected.
-Rheumatic fever can also cause permanent damage to heart valves and heart disease.
+Rheumatic fever can also cause lasting damage to the heart.

-Rheumatic fever is caused by your body's response to a type of bacteria.
+Rheumatic fever is caused by the body's response to a type of bacteria.
 The bacteria causes strep throat.
-Your body makes antibodies to fight the infection.
+The body makes antibodies to fight the infection.
 These antibodies also begin to attack healthy tissue in the body.
 It is not clear why this happens.

 Symptoms usually appear 2 to 4 weeks after a strep infection.
 They may include: